grombor/grombor/README.md

 The goal of this project was to create a modern and responsive landing page.
 Website based on pure HTML code, uses Tailwind CSS, Macy.JS, BigPicture.JS libraries
 You can see the result of my work here: [Giard Design Live](https://raw.githack.com/grombor/giarddesign/main/)

+### StartupZ Landing page
+The goal of this project was to create a modern and responsive landing page.
+Website based on pure HTML, CSS and JS.
+No external libraries.
+You can see the result of my work here: [StartupZ](https://raw.githack.com/grombor/Startupz/main/index.html)

 ### Scrapper:
 Developing a webscrapper using the Next.js technology stack.
 You can review the source code here: https://github.com/grombor/nextScrapper